SuperKlever/MiseryAdvancedSettings/README.md

 - The ability to choose any starting location
 - Unlock clothes, tools, food, ammo and some other items that locked in Interloper and Misery modes
 - Unlock revolver and rifle.
-Spawn revolver in 1 spot in each location that can contain it.
+Spawn revolver in 1 spot in each scene that can contain it.
 Also unlocks some rifle spawns

 ## Installation